How to Rethink Your Grocery List for 2017

 BUY: LEAN PROTEIN

-If you would like stable and reliable returns on your investments in your waistline, then opt for foods loaded with lean protein, says Colella.
-“The results of your efforts will increase your lean body mass, improve your metabolism, and suppress your appetite better,” he says.
-Colella recommends increasing daily protein intake with a protein shake that has a minimum of 20 grams of protein and less than 5 grams of sugar.
-“Serve it chilled for a better taste,” he says.
+If you'd like stable and reliable returns on your investments in your waistline, opt for foods loaded with lean protein, says Dr. Joseph Colella.
+"The results of your efforts will increase your lean body mass, improve your metabolism and suppress your appetite better," he says.
+He also recommends increasing daily protein intake with a protein shake that has a minimum of 20 grams of protein and less than 5 grams of sugar.
+And serve it chilled for a better taste.

 BUY: CANOLA OIL

-Add some color and flavor to your food this year with a variety of lentils, also known as edible beans.
-Lentils are packed with folate, protein and fiber, which helps our bodies metabolize sugar, says Gundell.
-And they are relatively inexpensive.
-“Beans in general are good for you, but avoid canned beans,” suggests Gundell.
-“Canned beans can have up to 50 percent less folate.”
+Add some color, flavor and texture to your food this year with a variety of lentils, also known as edible beans.
+Lentils are packed with folate, protein and fiber, which helps our bodies metabolize sugar, says nutritionist Carolyn Gundell.
+And they're relatively inexpensive.
+"Beans in general are good for you, but avoid canned beans," she says.
+"Canned beans can have up to 50 percent less folate."

 HOLD: CHICKEN STOCK

 When preparing soups and sauces, take a moderate approach with chicken stock this year.
-“As long as it is a low-sodium version, chicken stock is a great way to add flavor to foods without adding fat and calories,” says Gundell.
-Use it in place of water sparingly when cooking, but just don’t overdo it with high-sodium brands.
+"As long as it is a low-sodium version, chicken stock is a great way to add flavor to foods without adding fat and calories,” says nutritionist Carolyn Gundell.
+Use it in place of water sparingly when cooking and don’t overdo it with high-sodium brands.

 HOLD: COMPLEX CARBS

-People tend to use the term "moderation" as an excuse to dabble in higher sugar foods, says Colella, but be proactive by holding onto minimal servings of snacks with complex carbs, such as apples and grapes.
-“Keep things in perspective and be aware that when eating higher sugar foods you may notice an increase in your appetite -- don’t give in when it happens,” says Colella.
+People tend to use the term "moderation" as an excuse to dabble in higher sugar foods, says Dr. Joseph Colella.
+But be proactive by holding onto minimal servings of snacks with complex carbs, such as apples and grapes.
+"Keep things in perspective and be aware that when eating higher sugar foods, you may notice an increase in your appetite -- don’t give in when it happens," he says.

 For a quick snack and a moderate boost to your daily nutrition, grab a handful of nuts.
 "Nuts are packed with all sorts of nutrients linked with heart health: fiber, phytochemicals, vitamins, minerals and healthy fats," says Sharon Palmer, California-based dietitian and author of "The Plant-Powered Diet."
 Avoid eating the whole bag, though.
 "Nuts are concentrated in calories, so you should have only one handful a day," she says.